cascadia-cookbooks/nginx/README.md

 # nginx Cookbook
 This will install the NGINX web server via package.
 At this time this cookbook only supports Ubuntu 14.04 and 16.04.

-It installs and configures NGINX.
 In time it will also include installment via source and LWRPs for virtual hosts.

 ## Requirements
 ### Platforms